wbuchwalter/on-demand-training-cntk/doc/vsts.md

 Here is what the build definition will look like:
 ![](/doc/images/04.png)

-1. __Provision and Train__: In this step we want to create a new resource group based on our ARM template and captured VM image.
+1. __Provision and Train__:
+In this step we want to create a new resource group based on our ARM template and captured VM image.
 The ARM template contains a custom extension which will call our [extension.sh script](https://github.com/wbuchwalter/on-demand-training-cntk/blob/master/env/extension.sh).
 This script will install some dependencies, build a docker image, train our model, and upload the result to azure blob storage.
+Create a new step *Azure Resource Group Deployment*.
+Set `Training-$(Build.BuildId)` as resrouce group name, this will allow to have multiple training in parallel.
+Choose a location with access to N-Series (South Central US for example).
+The template should be `env/template.json`, and override the template parameters with `-buildId $(Build.BuildId)`.
 1. __Download Artifacts__:
 1. __Publish Artifacts__:
 1. __Delete Resrouce Group__